Lemmy: Musical style

+Lemmy's approach to bass guitar was somewhat unusual, and strongly influenced by his early experience as a rhythm guitarist.
+Rather than the traditional bass parts featuring a series of individually plucked single notes, he usually strummed forcefully and often played more than one note or string at a time.
+With amplification he set gain, treble and mid knobs to high levels to enhance his piercing sound, while the bass knob was turned low to allow more definition.
+The result was his bass playing covered more of the mid-range frequencies than typical and had a droning quality compared to a circular saw.

-Lemmy described his style as "I play a lot of notes, but I also play a lot of chords.
+He described his style as: "I play a lot of notes, but I also play a lot of chords.
 And I play a lot of open strings.
 I just don't play like a bass player.
 There are complaints about me from time to time.
 It's not like having a bass player; it's like having a deep guitarist."

+John Entwistle of The Who was Lemmy's top inspiration as a bassist.
+He never attempted to directly imitate Entwistle’s style but rather took cues from Entwistle’s bold tone and serving a more prominent than usual melodic role.

-Lemmy's unconventional playing style changed the dynamics of the group's rhythm section.
-Hawkwind drummer Simon King explained that "A lot of the time I play with [guitarist] Dave - he'll get into a kind of rhythmic thing and I'll follow him so you get this kind of percussion and rhythmic guitar thing going, so Lemmy can loon forward a bit because he's very much a front man and gives off a lot of energy, so he can get out front and play a sort of lead on bass which sometimes is very effective", and Motörhead drummer Taylor echoed the sentiment with "Onstage he's difficult to follow cos he's not really a bass player.
+Lemmy's unconventional playing style changed the dynamics of rhythm sections in the groups he played with.
+Hawkwind drummer Simon King explained that "A lot of the time I play with [guitarist] Dave - he'll get into a kind of rhythmic thing and I'll follow him so you get this kind of percussion and rhythmic guitar thing going, so Lemmy can loon forward a bit because he's very much a front man and gives off a lot of energy, so he can get out front and play a sort of lead on bass which sometimes is very effective".
+Motörhead drummer Taylor echoed the sentiment with: "Onstage he's difficult to follow cos he's not really a bass player.
 There's no solid bass lines to follow.
 A lot of the time I play more with Eddie [Clarke] than with Lemmy, but he's out on his own because he is what he is."
+Taylor also stated he modified his drum style when performing with Lemmy, often emphasizing the lower pitched tom toms in his drum kit, to help fill out the low-end frequencies usually handled by the bass guitarist in a rock band.